 EXPLAINED: Why Self-care is so Beneficial During Lockdown

-In the crazy world we are currently living in, it can be so easy to get consumed with worry and stress from continuous News bulletins and rising Coronavirus cases.
+In the crazy world we are currently living in, it can be so easy to get consumed with worry and stress from continuous News bulletins and ever - rising Coronavirus cases.

-And with the country now in a lockdown, you are probably beginning to feel like you’re living a situation out of a movie!
+And with the country in yet another lockdown, you are probably beginning to feel like you’re living a never ending nightmare!

-Whether you are self-isolating alone or in a full household, it is so vital to take time away to self-care and look after yourself.
+Whether you are self-isolating alone, in a bubble or in a full household, it is so vital to take time away for yourself to self-care and look after yourself.

 No matter gender, age, religion, race – We all need to allocate space for Self-care to keep a healthy mind during these troubling affairs.